-This is likely to be a machine that you’re considering against alternatives to the Barista Express like Jura’s Impressa F8 or Melitta’s Caffeo Barista TS.
-Generally, this is the cheapest of the three, but if you can afford a little more, it’s certainly worth having a quick look at the Barista TS in particular.
+This is likely to be a machine that you’re considering against alternatives to the Barista Express like a Gaggia Classic or Brera, Jura’s Impressa F8 or Melitta’s Caffeo Barista TS.
+Generally, this is the cheapest of them, but if you can afford a little more, it’s certainly worth having a quick look at the Barista TS in particular.

 We’re not going to pretend we really understand the science behind this bit, but Heston’s range make frequent reference to the pressure of the brewing process.
 All we know is that the beans infuse with a low pressure cycle and then go through a high pressure phase to make the coffee, and out comes the brewed drink.
 What we do understand is we love the coffee, so that’s good enough for us!